1960 Democratic National Convention: Prologue

 The major candidates for the 1960 Democratic presidential nomination were Kennedy, Governor Pat Brown of California, Senator Stuart Symington of Missouri, Senator Lyndon B. Johnson of Texas, former Illinois Governor Adlai Stevenson, Senator Wayne Morse of Oregon, and Senator Hubert Humphrey of Minnesota.
 Several other candidates sought support in their home state or region as "favorite son" candidates without any realistic chance of winning the nomination.
 Symington, Stevenson, and Johnson all declined to campaign in the presidential primaries.
 While this reduced their potential delegate count going into the Democratic National Convention, each of these three candidates hoped that the other leading contenders would stumble in the primaries, thus causing the convention's delegates to choose him as a "compromise" candidate acceptable to all factions of the party.

+The 1958 re-election defeat of New York governor Averell Harriman all but assured that he was no longer a prospective contender for the nomination (while also elevating his successful challenger Nelson Rockefeller as a prospective Republican contender).
+Contrarily, Pat Brown's heavy victory over Senator William F. Knowland in the 1958 California gubernatorial election earned Brown some discussion as a prospective contender for the Democratic nomination and destroyed Senator Knowland's chances at the Republican nomination.

 Kennedy was initially dogged by suggestions from some Democratic Party elders (such as former President Harry S. Truman, who was supporting Symington) that he was too youthful and inexperienced to be president; these critics suggested that he should agree to be the running mate for another Democrat.
 Realizing that this was a strategy touted by his opponents to keep the public from taking him seriously, Kennedy stated frankly, "I'm not running for vice-president, I'm running for president."